abikesa/music/README.md

                       3. Diatonic

 1. [Root](https://github.com/abikesa/dhatemwa/blob/main/prime.md)
+   - A melody is like an auteur growing out of the root note to generate 19 harmonics.
+So its no wonder that such auteurs are considered geniuses.
+But a harmony is like Hollywood in its golden age as it produced films like [Casablanca](https://www.sparknotes.com/film/casablanca/section1/)
    - Well, Cole Porter tells us that even [birds do it](https://www.youtube.com/watch?v=lXYKGL6MgKM): they sing when they fall in love
    - And we can correlate their melodies with our human musical constructs
    - [Voir](https://www.youtube.com/watch?app=desktop&si=s8CAU0CP55LXSMHJ&v=QdcmuYpkkNA&feature=youtu.be): But how far up the harmomic series can the human ear go?